18F/product-design/docs/threat-modeling-for-designers/threat-modeling-for-designers.md

 - Additional questions
   - [Add yours here]

-*Identify and research real world cases and examples*
+### Identify and research real world cases and examples

 - Discover how they are addressed, resolved or not, etc.
 - Identify both external and internal (18F/TTS) cases/examples

+## When

+In practice, this resource would be part of pre-mortem.

 ## Resources